White Mountain Peak (4344 m), the highest point in the White Mountains range, is the

 The route from the west peak to the real summit: From the West Peak you have to downclimb to the saddle connecting the two peaks and then climb straight up.
 The only technical section is actually the downclimb which requires a couple of (easy) class-3 moves.
 If you do it along the ridge, you also have some exposure.

-Looking back at the West Peak after the downclimb: Once at the saddle you have to start climbing towards the real summit and this is as straightforward as it can get: just stay near the ridge and scramble over the loose rocky terrain.
+Looking back at the West Peak after the downclimb: Once at the saddle you have to start climbing towards the real summit and this is as straightforward as it gets: just stay near the ridge and scramble over the loose rocky terrain.
 It is tedious but not technical at all.
 Leave the ridge only when you are in sight of the summit: the very last subpeak is better bypassed to the left.
 Follow the ridge to the top: Finally the cabin of the summit is in front of you.
 You have multiple choices, all of them easy.
 There's an obvious chute to the left of the cabin.
 It is rocky and slippery but it is class-2.
 You can also climb straight up, easy and firm class-3 boulders.
 Or you can move slightly to the right and take a less steep class-3 route.
 Either of these options are quick and easy compared with what you have done to get near the summit.
 The chute to the left and the class-3 route in the middle:

 Links:Pictures of these hikesWeather forecast for White Mountain National Parks Bishop chamber of commerce Highway 395 The White MountainsThe White Mountains receive very little rain year-round because the Sierra takes the majority of moisture from the Pacific storms.
 Most of the times, only strong dry winds reach the White Mountains.
 Annual precipitation is less than 30cm (mostly in the form of snow in winter).
 The White Mountains have the lowest amount of moisture in the air ever recorded anywhere on earth (0.5mm in the summer).The mountains feature some of the oldest trees in the world, surpassing the giant sequoia of the Sierra by more than a millennium.
 August is the best month to see the wildflowers.
 The White Mountains are mainly made of quartzitic sandstone and granite bedrock, with extensive outcrops of dolomite (limestone).
 The White Mountains are studied by geologists because of rocks as ancient as 500 million years.
 Fossils abound.
 Camping is free at the Grandview campground (2621m), on a first come basis (36 sites), open may through october.
 There is no water.
 You can also camp right at the gate.
 For the record...Check how White Mountain compares with other mountains |